 Page 1 of 1

 This is statutory guidance from the Department.
-This means that recipients must have regard to it when carrying out duties relating to school admission appeals.
+This means that recipients must act in accordance with it when carrying out duties relating to school admission appeals.

 The guidance covers the statutory basis for the School Admission Appeals Code, the constitution of appeal panels, appeal hearings, reaching decisions on appeals, infant class size appeals, further appeals and complaints about appeals.
 It also covers appeals by governing bodies against local authority decisions to admit twice-excluded children as well as relevant legislation and further information about the local government ombudsman and complaints about appeal panels.